Leo-yagami/Weather-app/README.md

 # Weather-app
- Weather-app using vanilla Javascript, HTML, and CSS
+ Weather-app using vanilla Javascript, HTML, and CSS(Tailwind)